kendra770/Python_WeatherApp/README.md

 # Python_WeatherApp

-This is a basic WebApp written in python.
+This is a basic WeatherApp written in python.